Harpenden railway station: Facilities

-The station has facilities toilets, a newsagent, dry cleaner, taxi office and rank, and a coffee shop.
+The station has toilets, a newsagent, dry cleaner, taxi office and rank, and a coffee shop.

 The station also has ticket machines on both sides of the station.

 The station has a PlusBus scheme where train and bus tickets can be bought together for a cheaper price.

 All four platforms have been extended to support 12-carriage trains, as part of the Thameslink programme; this also required the widening of a road bridge.
 Work on these started on 21 November 2010 and was completed in May 2011.
 The construction of a new footbridge, with lifts for disabled access, has been completed and links up all four platforms. and The east side of the station (platform 1 side) has two entrances, both with ticket gates to ease congestion during peak times.
 The west side entrance is where the ticket office is located, but it also has ticket machines.

 An extra deck of parking spaces is planned to be built on top of the existing east side car park.
 When completed, it will add an extra 200 parking spaces.